seen = {}

 @b += n

-Clamps each rgb channel to the supplied minimum and maximum scalar values.
+return @Clamps each rgb channel to the supplied minimum and maximum scalar values.

 clamp : (min = 0, max = 0xFF) ->